A coherent categorification of the based ring of the lowest two-sided cell: Sheaves and categories

 Thus for $\Ff=\Ff_1\boxtimes\Ff_2\in\Coh(\Bb\times\Bb)$, $\sS(\Ff)$ is just the usual support of some other sheaf on the total space of the bundle $\Sing(\Bb)\times\Sing(\Bb)$.
 We note that $\Sing(\Bb)$ is none other than the bundle $\tilde{\g}$.
 Indeed, the fibres of $\Bb$ are

 and Koszul duality identifies

-and it makes sense to take the support of a module on the right- hand side on the scheme $\bB$, by defining the support to be the support of the cohomology over the classical ring $\Sym_\C\bB^*$.
+and it makes sense to take the support of a module on the right-hand side on the scheme $\bB$, by defining the support to be the support of the cohomology over the classical ring $\Sym_\C\bB^*$.

 We define $\J$ to be the full subcategory of $\Coh_{G}(\Bb\times\Bb)$ with objects $\Ff$ such that the projection

 onto the first factor is a proper morphism.
 We write

 and